 Our Crude Oil segment operations generally consist of gathering and transporting crude oil using pipelines, gathering systems, trucks and, at times, on barges or railcars, in addition to providing terminalling, storage and other related services utilizing our integrated assets across the United States and Canada.
-Our assets serve third parties and are also supported by our merchant activities.
+Our assets provide services to third parties as well as to our merchant activities.
 Our merchant activities include the purchase of crude oil supply and the movement of this supply on our assets or third-party assets to sales locations, including our terminals, third-party connecting carriers, regional hubs or to refineries.
-Our merchant activities are subject to our risk management policies and may include the use of derivative instruments to manage exposure to commodity price risk and, at times, to provide upside opportunities.
+Our merchant activities are governed by our risk management policies.

-Our Crude Oil segment generates revenue through a combination of tariffs, pipeline capacity agreements and other transportation fees, month-tomonth and multi-year storage and terminalling agreements and the sale of gathered and bulk-purchased crude oil.
+Our Crude Oil segment generates revenue through a combination of tariffs, pipeline capacity agreements and other transportation fees, month-to-month and multi-year storage and terminalling agreements and the sale of gathered and bulk-purchased crude oil.
 Tariffs and other fees on our pipeline systems are typically based on volumes transported and vary by receipt point and delivery point.
 Fees for our terminalling and storage services are based on capacity leases and throughput volumes.
 Generally, results from our merchant activities are impacted by (i) increases or decreases in our lease gathering crude oil purchases volumes and (ii) volatility in commodity price differentials, particularly grade and location differentials, as well as time spreads.
 The segment results also include the direct fixed and variable field costs of operating the crude oil assets, as well as an allocation of indirect operating costs.